casperfibaek/super_res_s2/README.md

 # Super-resolution for Sentinel 2 files.

-### *Provides a function to Super-sample the 20m bands of the Sentinel 2 imagery to 10m.*
+### *Provides a function to "Super-Sample" the 20m bands of the Sentinel 2 imagery to match the 10m bands.*

 It works by using an inception res-net style Deep Learning model trained on 1000 sites randomly selected around the globe.
-The sites represent at least 25 samples within each Köppen-Geiger climate zones, all cities in the with at least 1 million inhabitatants.
-For each location, three training mosaics were collected spread out across different seasons resulting in 3000 mosaics.
+The sites represent at least 25 samples within each Köppen-Geiger climate zone and at least one image for each city in the world with at least 1 million inhabitants.
+For each location, three training mosaics were collected spread out across different seasons resulting in a total of 3000 mosaics.

-The model itself is trained by using the RGB bands to sharpen the NIR band. *First* the resampled NIR band is transposed to the mean values of the RGB bands, *secondly* the network supersamples the NIR band, and *thirdly* the network mean-matches the low resolution image to the generated high-resolution image.
+The model itself is trained by using the RGB bands to sharpen the downsampled NIR band. *First* the resampled NIR band is transposed to the mean values of the RGB bands, *secondly* the network supersamples the transposed NIR band, and *thirdly* the network mean-matches the low resolution image to the generated high-resolution image.
 To super-sample the other bands, they are substituted with the NIR band.
-The model has been purposely made small to ensure easy deployment.
+The model has been purposely made small to ensure easy deployment and the methodology is quite conservative in its estimates to ensure no wild predictions.

+The goal of package is to create a drop in replacement for arrays sharpened with the bilinear method and _should_ provide a minor improvement in downstream model accuracy.

 **Dependencies** </br>
 `buteo`(https://casperfibaek.github.io/buteo/) </br>